 Throughout much of the history of help desks—which have also been known as help desks, customer service centers, support centers, and contact centers—their goal has been to solve customers’ specific problems.
 These help desks came into existence in the 1980s when mainframes ruled IT.
 And those early help desks were primarily dedicated to “break-fix” issues.

 Then, in the late 1980s the UK government established the Central Computing and Telecommunications Agency (CCTA) with the goal of improving the quality of the IT services the government was buying.
 More specifically, they wanted to lay the foundation to reduce the cost of IT services and increase their quality through the use of best practices.
 This effort matured over the years and eventually became the five-volume set of books known as ITIL.

 One of the key IT support concepts that came from ITIL is the term “service desk.”
 This term, and the best practices espoused by ITIL, changed IT industry thinking from a break-fix perspective to a service desk that delivers services to end users, as well as providing all the traditional help desk activities.

 “Services” include answering the “How do I…” questions.
 They include notifying users of an impending period of maintenance when the IT system will be unavailable.
 They include notifying customers of zero-day threats, malware infections, and new features.
 In short, a service desk is the customer-facing component of a comprehensive service-delivery business model—one that can have a dramatic impact on customer satisfaction levels.

-The first step in moving from a cost to a profit center
+The first step in moving from a held desk cost to a profit center

 Therefore, the first step in moving from a cost to a profit center requires that you achieve the highest possible level of customer satisfaction at the lowest possible cost.
 This is fundamental.